Individual DBT Psychotherapy:

 - We meet regularly for consultation and support.

-Our Standard DBT program in San Jose is modeled after the research model created by the treatment developer.
-It is important for consumers to know that If a program or therapist does not offer all these components in their DBT program then that program is not adherent and is not backed by the same research DBT is known for.
-Technically, a program that doesn’t offer all of these components cannot even make the claim that it offers Dialectical Behavior Therapy, though many do and this causes confusion to the consumer.
+Our Standard DBT program in San Jose is modeled after the research model created by the treatment developer, Marsha Linehan, PH.D.
+It is a Behavior Therapy Treatment that emphasizes learning and change coupled with warm validation and acceptance.
+This is a distinction that is important for consumers to know.
+If a program or therapist does not offer all the components of DBT or is not a Behavior Therapist what you are getting can’t be called DBT and can’t be backed by the same research DBT is known for.
 For more information on the criteria for an adherent DBT program please visit www.behavioraltech.com.